top of page

 5. Post-Secondary Education Counseling

 You might be wondering, “How can I or my child be involved in Pre-ETS?”
-The good news is that at the STAR Center Inc., our Pre-ETS specialists serve both schools and individuals.
+The good news is that at The STAR Center, our Pre-ETS specialists serve both schools and individuals.
 If our specialists do not attend your school, feel free to contact either Marya Bailey (marya.bailey@star-center.org) or April Daniels (april.griffin@star-center.org) for more information.
-In order to begin Pre-ETS services, the participant must be between the ages of 14 – 22, a permission form must be filled out, and we must have proof of disability (either through a doctor’s letter or IEP).

-For additional resources and information, please visit:
+For further information and resources, please visit:

 Sign up for our Newsletter!